Update 5/16/18: We have Data Processing and Security Terms.

 For the subscribers who are already on your list, you can send a re-engagement email prior to the GDPR taking effect to confirm continued consent to receive your emails.

-You can use AWeber’s new click automations for broadcasts to tag subscribers who click the confirmation link in the email.
+You can use AWeber’s click automations for broadcasts to tag subscribers who click the confirmation link in the email.

 3. Create or update your public-facing privacy policies